Managing Priorities with the Eisenhower Matrix

 When you categorize your activities into four quadrants, with the help of the matrix, you can quickly identify what you should prioritize first.
 Let’s take a look at the matrix:

-The two factors that define an activity, as you can see, are urgent and important.
+As you can see, the two factors that define an activity are urgent and important.
 Urgent means that the activity requires immediate attention.
 They are usually visible and press on us.
-Importance has to do with results; if the activity is important to you, it contributes to your mission, your values, your high priority goals.
+Importance has to do with results; if the activity is important to you, it contributes to your mission, values, and high-priority goals.

 We react to urgent matters, but important matters require initiative and proactivity!